 Celeiro de Aruanda

-Operational system + public transparency dashboard for an Umbanda temple: mobile-first, real-time accountability.
+Operational system plus public transparency dashboard for an Umbanda temple — mobile-first, accountability in real time.

 - Year